You are now the proud adoptive parent of a brand new,

 Just as bringing a new baby home from the hospital

-Here is our own advise.
+Here is our own sage advise from 15 years of love.

-For the first few days in your new home, it’s smart to confine your cat or kitten to one room, while you work on putting the rest of the place in order.
+For the first few days in your new home, it’s smart to confine your cat or kitten to one small room, while you work on putting the rest of the place in order.
 Prepare the room with your Angel’s carrier and bedding, food and water bowls (away from the litter box!), and toys.

 Now is the perfect time to make sure your new family member is an indoor only pet.
 Indoor only animals live longer and healthier lives.
 It is a fact.
 There are less diseases, less ability to be stolen or lost, less temptations to roam or fight, and less likely to have accidental deaths by vehicles, other animals, or trouble.